Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-SHOWING 1 - 1 OF 1 RESULTS
+Showing 1 - 1 OF 1

-United States Marine Corps
+Marine Corps

-Yuma, AZ 85369-9132
+Yuma, AZ 85365

-The Individuals with Disabilities Education Act, or IDEA, requires states and territories to provide early intervention or special education services to children and young adults.
-Early intervention is available for children from birth to 3 years old, and special education services are available to children from 3 to 21 years old.
-Each installation provides specific resources for these programs and services in local schools or health departments.
-Before moving, identify programs in your area, be prepared and understand while not all services offered are the same – they are required to be comparable.
+The Individuals with Disabilities Education Act, or IDEA, requires states and territories to provide early intervention and special education services to eligible children and young adults.
+Early intervention services, or EIS, are available for children from birth to 3 years old, and special education services are available to children from 3 to 21 years old.
+Installation EFMP Family Support providers can provide specific information and resources for these services.

-The IDEA requires that all states and territories provide special education and related services to eligible children between the ages of 3 through 21.
-Each local school district has a special education director, and each school should have an individualized education program, or IEP, team or school-based committee that supports students with special education needs.
+All states and territories provide special education and related services to eligible children between the ages of 3 through 21.

-The IDEA requires that if a child transfers to a different district in the same state, the new school must provide a free, appropriate public education, including comparable services, until the previously held IEP is adopted or a new one is developed and implemented.
-If a child transfers to another state, the receiving district must provide comparable services until the receiving district completes an evaluation and creates a new IEP, if appropriate.
+When a child transfers to a different district in the same state, the new school must provide a free, appropriate public education, including comparable services, until the previously held IEP is adopted or a new one is developed and implemented.
+When a child transfers to another state, the receiving school must provide comparable services until an IEP review can determine if a new evaluation or IEP is appropriate.

-If you are moving and your child receives special education and related services, you should hand-carry all pertinent school and medical documents, including the IEP and current evaluation reports.
-Hand-carrying these documents ensures that they are not lost and allows the new school district to begin the process as soon as you move.
+If you are moving and your child receives special education and related services, you should hand carry all necessary school and medical documents, including the most current IEP and current evaluation reports.
+Hand carrying these documents ensures that they are not lost and allows the new school to begin the process as soon as you arrive.

 EIS